Patient education: Chronic cough in adults (Beyond the Basics)

 Coughing from time to time helps clear particles and secretions from the lungs and helps to prevent infection.
 However, sometimes a cough can become a chronic condition.
 A chronic cough is usually defined as a cough that lasts for eight weeks or longer.

 Although coughing is not usually a sign of a serious problem, it can be annoying.
 Coughing frequently is embarrassing, can make you physically tired, make it hard to sleep, and cause you to be dizzy, hoarse, strain muscles, sweat, and leak urine (especially in women).

 This article discusses the possible causes and treatments of chronic cough in adults.
 Coughing that began less than eight weeks ago is discussed separately.
-(See "Patient information: Acute bronchitis in adults (Beyond the Basics)".)
+(See "Patient education: Acute bronchitis in adults (Beyond the Basics)".)
 More detailed information about chronic cough is available by subscription.
 (See "Evaluation of subacute and chronic cough in adults" and "Treatment of subacute and chronic cough in adults".)